rpuntaie/blog/information_time_energy.rst

 or this level's dynamics `S`.
 So, although not physical,
-to distinguish between energy and information makes sense as a tool to give a shorter description of a specific context.
+to distinguish between energy and information makes sense as a tool to give a shorter description of a local context.

 Interaction between Levels
 --------------------------